rublaman/data-engineering-portfolio/Weather_forescast_text_message_notification/tutorial.md

-# Introduction: Real-Time Weather Data Retrieval and Text Message Notification
+# Introduction: Weather Data Retrieval and Text Message Notification

 Welcome to my data engineering portfolio, where I showcase my passion for leveraging cutting-edge technologies to create impactful solutions.
 One of my standout projects involves the real-time acquisition of weather data using a Weather API, followed by seamless delivery to our mobile devices through Twilio's SMS service.
 The entire system is hosted on AWS, utilizing its EC2 instances, and operates cost-effectively within the bounds of the AWS Free Tier.